JetBrains-Research/RefactoringMiner/README.md

    * [Running RefactoringMiner from the command line](#running-refactoringminer-from-the-command-line)

 # General info
 RefactoringMiner is a library/API written in Java that can detect refactorings applied in the history of a Java project.

-[Original tool](https://github.com/tsantalis/RefactoringMiner) developed by [Nikolaos Tsantalis](https://github.com/tsantalis) et al.
-This fork is being developed to implement RefactoringMiner using the IntelliJ Platform.
+The [original tool](https://github.com/tsantalis/RefactoringMiner) uses Eclipse JDT to parse Java code.
+At JetBrains Research, we are working on the migration of RefactoringMiner from Eclipse JDT to the IntelliJ Platform which provides a rich set of capabilities on code analysis.

 # Support for other programming languages
 ## Kotlin